juju/juju/doc/contributions/fixing-bugs.md

 For example, if a bug is reported to impact R1, R2, and master.
 You would perform the work against a branch of R1.
 When your fix is ready you would use the pull request and review process.
-See: [reviewboard] Then you would apply your fix to R2, and finally once your fix was merged in to R2, you would apply the fix to current master.
+Then you would apply your fix to R2, and finally once your fix was merged in to R2, you would apply the fix to current master.